Ehlmann-research-group/WISER-Plugin-API/_sources/plugin_utilities.rst.txt

 Plugin Utilities
 ================

-WISER exposes 4 ways to create your own UI items for your plugins.
+WISER exposes 4 ways to create your own UI items that get wiser state for your plugins.
 These ways let you prompt the user to choose datasets, spectra, ROIs, and bands.
 You access them through :class:`wiser.gui.app_state.ApplicationState`.
 The methods are: